Table of Contents

 - Average credit score of borrowers for the company

-Make a shortlist of the best HELOC products and then apply with each of them to find the best rate available to you.
+Make a short list of the best HELOC lenders and then apply with each of them to find the best rate available to you.

 The draw period varies from one lender to the next.
 Be sure to check this detail.
 Additionally, check the repayment period, as you want to ensure you will have enough time to pay off your balance.

 Look out for fees or closing costs.
 Some lenders charge you to apply or to close the account early.
-Others charge closing costs to all customers, or to customers with high credit lines (i.e., for credit lines of $1,000,000 or more).
+Others charge closing costs to all customers, or to customers with high credit lines ($1,000,000 or more).
 Also, plan for the future by looking at fees for conversion options.
 For example, Bank of America offers a conversion of variable rate HELOC balances into fixed-rate loans at no cost.
-Down the road, you’ll thank yourself for choosing a lender who doesn’t charge for deciding you want a different repayment option.
-Gorman says, "Homeowners should talk with a loan professional to get more specifics as well as to compare fees and other costs associated with getting a line of credit.
-Some lenders charge these and others don’t."
+Down the road, you’ll thank yourself for choosing a lender who doesn’t charge you for deciding you want a different repayment option.

 Check to see how you will be able to access the funds from your HELOC.
 Here’s a summary of common access options: